J.A.R.V.I.S.: Second J.A.R.V.I.S.

-In light of the Black Order destroying Avengers Mansion during the "No Surrender" arc, Nadia van Dyne created a new version of J.A.R.V.I.S. to be a helpmate to Edwin Jarvis.
+After the Black Order destroyed Avengers Mansion during the "No Surrender" arc, Nadia van Dyne created a new version of J.A.R.V.I.S. to be a helpmate to Edwin Jarvis.
 When Edwin thought it was a sign for him to retire, J.A.R.V.I.S. stated that its programming is not yet complete.

 Other versions

 House of M

-In the House of M: Iron Man series, the AI system in Tony Stark's suit is referred to as "F.A.I.Z", predating the AI version seen in the Marvel Cinematic Universe.
+In the House of M: Iron Man series, the AI system in Tony Stark's suit is referred to as "Jarvis", predating the AI version seen in the Marvel Cinematic Universe.

 Ultimate Marvel

 In the Ultimate Marvel reality, J.A.R.V.I.S. was seen when Spider-Man was presented some new web-shooters from Iron Man.

 Earth-13584

 On Earth-13584, J.A.R.V.I.S. assists Iron Man in maintaining the Iron Zone.

 Age of Ultron

-During the "Age of Ultron" storyline, the Earth-26111 version of J.A.R.V.I.S. was used by Iron Man to scan the memories of Invisible Woman and Wolverine where he learns of the alternate reality of Earth-61112.
+During the Age of Ultron storyline, Iron Man used the Earth-26111 version of J.A.R.V.I.S. to scan the memories of Invisible Woman and Wolverine, learning about the alternate reality of Earth-61112.